Towards Sustainable Chemical Synthesis

 We cordially welcome collaborations in all areas of research including total synthesis, computational studies, chemical biology, electrochemistry and materials science.

-We aspire to be the top organometallic catalysis group in Singapore.
+We aspire to be among the top organic chemistry research groups in the world.
 Students working in the Koh group can expect to be mentored on the process of identifying important problems in chemical synthesis, trained in fundamental research and presentation practices, and groomed to think critically, creatively and independently at the highest level.
 We work in a close-knit environment where every member has fun and contributes to the success of one another.
 Members who have worked in our group have went on to establish their own careers and become successful in their own right.